bryant-treacle/Security_Onion_XRDP_Setup/README.md

 The script is currently configured to use XRDP's high crypto setting (128it RC4).
 If your organization requires FIPS compliance you can change the settings in the /etc/xrdp/xrdp.ini file.

 Note:  If you are creating a new user using this script, the first time you attempt to connect using that account the connection will fail.
+For X-related folders (Desktop, Downloads, etc), you will need to login in a graphics environment; they will be automatically generated the first time you login.
 To fix this you can log into the server with that account or attempt to RDP a second time.